 I’m pleased to be working a little nearer to home as this gives me a good balance between work and my home life.
 I really enjoy getting to know clients and their pets and being involved with their health and welfare.
 I am a huge cat fan, and we have 2 at home, Jasper who is a 6 year old rescue, and Lenny, a larger-than-life siamese x abyssinian with a very colourful attitude!

-I’m Penny, the practice receptionist, responsible for customer care.
+I’m Penny, the practice manager, responsible for customer care.
 I’ve always loved animals and have wanted to work with them and although I worked at a vets for a short time when younger, I ended up in the IT industry for almost twenty years.
 I’m very fond of cats and I was a slave to my gorgeous and 19 year old black & white girl, Sky, who sadly is now no longer with me.
-I love working on reception; every day is interesting and no two days are the same.
-I find it especially rewarding that I may be able to make a positive difference to someone’s life, in sometimes difficult circumstances.
+I love working at Portchester Vets; every day is interesting and no two days are the same.
+I find it especially rewarding that I maybe able to make a positive difference to someone’s life, in sometimes difficult circumstances.